paolorc/invoicing_rides/README.md

 - create a `.env` in the root project directory with the same values as `.env.dev` example
 - run `npm install` from the root project directory
 - run the command `npm run app-up` and wait till all images are downloaded and builded
+- move into `web-ap` directory: `cd web-app` and run `npm install && npm start`
-- Go to to `` website on your browser to see the index page and have some fun!
+- Go to to `localhost:3000` website on your browser to see the index page and have some fun!

 ### Login as a passenger